totoberni/TAETPU/README.md

 - Search for availability of your specified TPU_TYPE
 - Automatically update your .env file with the correct TPU_ZONE

-### 3. Set Up Google Cloud Storage Bucket
+#### 3. Set Up Google Cloud Storage Bucket

-Create a bucket for storing TPU-related files:
+Create a bucket for storing experiment data, model checkpoints, and logs:

 ```bash
 ./setup/setup_bucket.sh
 ```

-This step is optional but recommended for storing model checkpoints, data, and logs.

-### 4. Build and Push the Docker Image
+#### 4. Build and Push the Docker Image

 Build your Docker image and push it to Google Container Registry: